Merzasphor/MWSE/docs/source/types/tes3class.md

 ### `skills`

 *Read-only*.
 An array-style table of the 10 skills IDs associated with the class.
 For major or minor skills specifically, use the `majorSkills` and `minorSkills` properties.
+Maps to values in [`tes3.skill`](https://mwse.github.io/MWSE/references/skills/) namespace.

 **Returns**: